moveit/moveit.ros.org/install/docker/index.markdown

     </p>
     <br/>
     <p>
       The next step is to download the gui-docker script that handles everything to get your docker up and running with graphical user interfaces such as RViz and Gazebo.
-To download the script:
+To download the script run the following command:
     </p>
     <div class="bash-command">
       <code>